ukhsa-collaboration/COVID-19-app-iOS-BETA/servers/README.md

   <key>NSBluetoothPeripheralUsageDescription</key>
 ```

-Then replace the hostname in `Development.xcconfig` with the local
+Then replace the hostname in `CoLocate.xcconfig` with the local network IP
-network IP address of your computer.
-Set the UPSTREAM_SONAR_URL envrionment
+address of your computer.
+Set the `UPSTREAM_SONAR_URL` envrionment variable to
-variable to the actual Sonar server URL, and run `node slow-confirmation.js`.
+the actual Sonar server URL, and run `node slow-confirmation.js`.
+Finally, run
-Finally, run the iOS app.
+the iOS app.